 Left to its own devices, the spotted lanternfly threatens the ecological integrity of the Midwestern and Western parts of the United States.
 "Spotted lanternflies are a threat to our city's forests," the New York City's Parks Department tweeted.
 "If you see a spotted lanternfly, squish it, dispose of it, and report it to us."

-The latest flurry of warnings came after an 11-year-old boy unknowingly showcased a spotted lanternfly as part of his insect collection at the Kansas State Fair.
+A flurry of warnings came in 2021 after an 11-year-old boy unknowingly showcased a spotted lanternfly as part of his insect collection at the Kansas State Fair.
 While judging the contest, one of the officials recognized the insect as Lycorma delicatula, an invasive species farmers in the eastern United States have been battling for years.
 How the spotted lanternfly made its way to Kansas has left state and federal officials worried and scratching their heads.
 The discovery of a spotted lanternfly in Kansas signals the invasive species is traveling west.

 Brittany Campbell, PhD, an entomologist and research scientist for the National Pest Management Association, says although they won't bite or sting humans, spotted lanternflies are particularly dangerous to agricultural communities.
 Native to China, the first one appeared in Pennsylvania in 2014, before spreading up and down the East Coast and as far west as Indiana.
 Their appetite for fresh produce is only matched by their ability to destroy forests.

 "They pose significant threats to woody and non-woody plants," she says.
 "They’re also capable of causing harm to grape, fruit tree, and logging industries, as they feed on the sap within many trees and plants."